-As false imprisonment lawyers located near Charleston, South Carolina, we’ve written this article to educate consumers and shoppers about their rights when they’re falsely accused of shoplifting or theft.
+As a false imprisonment lawyer located near Charleston, South Carolina, I’ve written this article to educate consumers and shoppers about their rights when they’re falsely accused of shoplifting or theft.
 For example, imagine you’re shopping in Wal-Mart, you buy a bag of Doritos and a Coke, and a security guard stops you in front of other customers, accuses you of shoplifting, searches you, and locks you in a room until the police arrive.
 Now imagine you’re depositing money at a bank and as you exit the bank you’re tackled to the ground by a swarm of police officers pointing shotguns and assault rifles at your head because the bank called 911 and reported a robbery.
 These are real-life examples of false arrest and false imprisonment we’ve handled in South Carolina.

-Essentially, when a shopper is wrongfully detained or arrested, the shopper has several potential civil claims against the store including: (1) false arrest and imprisonment; (2) malicious prosecution; (3) civil assault and battery; and (4) defamation.
+Essentially, when a shopper is wrongfully detained or arrested, the shopper has several potential civil claims against the store including (1) false arrest and imprisonment; (2) malicious prosecution; (3) civil assault and battery; and (4) defamation.

 False imprisonment is the unlawful detention or restraint of another’s freedom of movement, for any length of time, without justification or consent.
 There are four principal elements in a false imprisonment claim: